COVID-19 pandemic in Sichuan: Government responses

 On 22 January, the Sichuan Provincial Department of Transportation required transport companies to suspend long-distance passenger transportation and inter-provincial charter to Wuhan in principle from today, and for long-distance passenger and inter-provincial charter drivers who have recently passed through Wuhan to make registrations in accordance with real-name management requirements for retrospective investigation.

 On 24 January, Sichuan enacted its Level-1 Public Health Emergency Response.
 On the same day, multiple tourist attractions including Mount Emei was closed to public.

 On 25 January, Sichuan announced that it would ban any catering unit and individual from organising any group gatherings to prevent the spread of the epidemic.

 On 6 February, Ya'an and Neijiang implemented community-based close management.
 This measure was then implemented by Chengdu, Suining, and Guangyuan on 7 February, Ziyang on 8 February, and Deyang and Mianyang on 9 February.

 On 25 February, Sichuan adjusted its Public Health Emergency Response level to Level 3.

-On 8 March, the Qingcheng Mountain-Dujiangyan area reopened to the public.
+On 8 March, the Mount Qingcheng-Dujiangyan area reopened to the public.